caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 2. Turn on your developer tools
 3. Test the web component

-# Part 3, version 2: solving the missing redirect from submit status
+# Part 2.3: solving the missing redirect from submit status

 - In version 1 when we created or updated and element we were taken to a status page
 - What we want to do is go to a more logical place
 - We can use JavaScript to handle the form submission and then redirect to the right place

-# Part 3, version 2: Adding a listener for form submission
+# Part 2.3: Adding a listener for form submission

 1. Add a script element in `edit_recipe.html`
 2. Add an event listener for the form that uses `saveRecipe` function from `utils.js`
 3. Reload page and test our revision

-# Part 3, version 2: Anatomy of our saveRecipe
+# Part 2.3: Anatomy of our saveRecipe

 1. Retrieve the data from the web form
 2. Use fetch to send the data and receive a response
 3. Based on the response decide where to go

-# Part 3, version 3: Exploring further
+# Part 3: Exploring further

 - [MDN](https://developer.mozilla.org/en-US)
 - LLMs, including ones you can run locally via Ollama

-# What we've covered and some questions
+# Part 3: What we've covered and some questions

 - The server side can be turn key using a JavaScript web page
   - What is it a good idea?
   - When is be an bad idea?
+- Moving from a single layer stack to a two or three layer stack
+  - Dataset behind a front end web server
+  - Dataset behind middle ware

-# What we've covered and some questions
+# Part 3: What we've covered and some questions

 - The traditional division of responsibilities in the browser is
   - HTML for structured data markup